zhangfan9607243/Unimelb_MAST90106_HNN_Knapsack/README.md

   * `data3b.json`: This is the data with solutions for each store, after running `HNN Knapsack - With Parameter Tunning.ipynb`.
 * `Data Process.ipynb`: Data cleaning and preprocessing.
 * `HNN Knapsack - Without Parameter Tunning.ipynb`: Implementation of HNN Knapsack model without parameter tunning process.
-* `HNN Knapsack - With Parameter Tunning.ipynb`: Implementation of HNN Knapsack model, with parameter tunning process for a better solution.
+* `HNN Knapsack - With Parameter Tunning.ipynb`: Implementation of HNN Knapsack model, with parameter tunning process on penalization hyperparameter $\alpha$ for a better solution.

 ## Data Description
 The following table summarizes the structure of the input data used for the project: